 This post may contain affiliate links.
 If you click through and make a purchase, I may receive a small commission at no extra cost to you.
 You can find my full disclosure page here.

 Are you trying to work from home with your kids around?
 You need some engaging activities to keep your kids busy while you work.
 And I’ve got you covered!

 Here are 50 of the things my kids enjoy doing while I’m busy working.

 - perfect for independent play and discovery

-My nine kiddos currently range in age from 1 to 18.
+My kiddos still at home currently range in age from 9 months to 17.
 Since there’s a pretty big age gap, these activities may not all be appropriate for your kids.
 Make sure you pick things that match their abilities.

 Ready to keep your kids engaged while you write?
 Let’s dive in!

 1. Toy Car Wash